Explicit Acyclic Models and (Co)Chain Operations: Using Contractions to Construct Chain Maps

 We point out that for basis tensors, $EZ( (e,\vec{x}) \otimes (e, \vec{y}))$ has initial entry of each summand tuple equal to the identity $(e,e)$.
 These summands are basis generators of the range, up to sign.\\

-One can consider $EZ$ maps for products of three or more MacLane models.
+{\bf Iterations of $\bf {EZ}$ Maps.} One can consider $EZ$ maps for products of three or more MacLane models.
 Results such as associativity and commutativity can be proved immediately using the uniqueness result Proposition \ref{6.2}.
 The point is, chain maps defined by going different ways around various diagrams share the same equivariance properties, agree in degree 0, and satisfy the property that images of basis elements are obviously in the image of contractions.
 First we look at the associativity diagram.\\

-We have observed that all arrows map basis elements to sums of basis elements.
+We have observed that all arrows map basis elements to sums of basis elements, up to signs.
 Thus both compositions around the diagram result in the same standard procedure map.
 This is basically an example of Proposition \ref{6.5}(iii).\\

-In the case of three or more groups the $EZ$ formula will include signs $(-1)^{A(I, J, \ldots, K)}$, where $A(I, J, \ldots, K)$ is the area of any collection of rectangles in a higher dimensional box, whose boundary is the union of two edge paths with the same endpoints.
+In the case of three or more groups the $EZ$ formula will include signs $(-1)^{A(I, J, \ldots, K)}$, where $A(I, J, \ldots, K)$ is the area of any collection of rectangles in a higher dimensional box whose boundary is the union of two edge paths with the same endpoints.
 This area is well defined modulo 2 because two such choices of rectangles add together to form a cycle in the box, which must be the boundary of some collection of cubes.
 But a cube has six rectangle faces, so the boundary of any collection of cubes has an even number of rectangular faces.
 The sign can also be interpreted as the sign of a shuffle permutation that moves a sequence of $i$'s, $j$'s, and $k$'s to $(i,i, ..., j,j,...,k,k,..)$ keeping identical letters in their original order.\\

 Next we look at the commutativity diagram.